Here, we translate common and not so common road signs, so you’re not left bamboozled in Basque country or befuddled in the Balearics.

 ‘Roundabout ahead’ sign

-No major surprises here.
-Roundabout ahead signs are almost identical to our own apart from one small detail.
-The arrows point counter-clockwise rather than clockwise.
+Roundabout signs in Spain features a triangle with a red border and circular arrows.
+They are almost identical to UK roundabout signs bar one small detail - the arrows point counter-clockwise rather than clockwise.
 Why?
 Because traffic moves on the right-hand side of the road in Spain.

 As soon as you see this sign, you should check for vehicles approaching from the left to let them pass.